-

 At ICMS, students have the option to live on or off-campus.
 In both cases students arrange and pay for housing directly.

-Visit ICMS On Campus Accommodation to learn about housing options
+Visit the ICMS accommodation page to learn about housing options.

 ICMS is committed to student success and offers a Wellness Team to assist students with challenges.
 The campus also offers shuttle service to the center of Manly, access to wifi and computer labs, as well as academic support.
 Please visit the ICMS student service page to review information in more detail.
 Students that typically utilize disability services or may need them abroad, should contact the Global Education Office to find out more about the specific services available.